-Do have rabbits as a pet or, you just love the cute little animal and you are curious to know how they stay warm in winter?
+Do have rabbits as a pets, do you just love cute little animals and you are curious to know how they stay warm in winter?
 Well, you are definitely in the right place and I have got some really juicy and fascinating facts for you.

-Rabbits are small, unique, and interesting mammals ( having an average weight and length of about 4.2–4.7kg and 20–50cm respectively) with short fluffy tail, characteristic long ears (that can grow up to 10cm), and vibrissae ( whiskers).
+Rabbits are small, unique, and interesting mammals ( having an average weight and length of about 4.2 – 4.7kg and 20–50cm respectively) with short fluffy tails, characteristic long ears (that can grow up to 10cm), and vibrissae ( whiskers).
 According to the Guinness World Records, the world’s longest rabbit is a Flemish Giant about 4 feet 3 inches ( 129cm) and 49 pounds (22kg).

 Various Measures Rabbits Employ To Keep Warm In Low And Freezing Temperatures